ibexa/documentation-developer/docs/guide/repository.md

 - `user/login`
 - `content/read`

-To let the user navigate through StudioUI, you also need to add:

 - `content/versionread`
+- `section/view`
+- `content/reverserelatedlist`

 These Policies will be necessary for all other cases below that require access to the PlatformUI.

 ###### Create and publish content

-To create and publish content, the user must have (besides `user/login` and `content/read`) the following Policies:
+To create and publish content, the user must additionally have the following Policies:

 - `content/create`
 - `content/edit`
 - `content/publish`
-- `content/versionread`

 This also lets the user copy and move content, as well as add new Locations to a Content item (but not remove them!).